-Mathilde joined the policy team at Eunomia in March 2017 and uses the analytical and modelling skills acquired during the completion of academic research for a variety of projects at the consultancy.
-She is interested in developing innovative and effective policy measures in the energy and waste sectors.
+Mathilde joined the policy team at Eunomia in March 2017.
+She applies the critical analysis and modelling skills she acquired from academic research to her work, contributing to innovative and effective policy in the resource efficiency and waste management sectors.

 Previously Mathilde worked at the Schumacher Institute, a Bristol-based sustainability think-tank, where she undertook research into the prospects of geothermal energy in the UK.
 Through this work, she developed research and report writing skills, with a focus on policy recommendations.
 Mathilde has also been involved in research with the volcanology group at the University of Bristol, contributing to the management of databases and writing academic papers.

 Mathilde has a master’s degree in Geology from the University of Bristol.
 During her studies, she gained experience in the resource and energy sectors, developing a particular interest in geothermal energy during her year abroad in Iceland.